jaredlwong/custom-html-jaredlwong-github-io/_posts/2014-09-17-what-happens-when-you-type-ls.md

 described in the previous section to read and write from the disk.

 ### Conclusion
-This is only a brief explorating into what happens when you type `ls`.
+This is only a brief exploration into what happens when you type `ls`.
 There's still a whole ton more that happens.
 Here is a non-exhaustive list of some more things that happen, that aren't really covered here: